Mieczysław Maneli: ICC: Polish Commissioner

-At about same that Maneli had arrived in Vietnam, his patron Rapacki had visited India where he discussed Vietnam with the American ambassador, John Kenneth Galbraith, who spoke frankly about his "despair" about President Kennedy's Vietnam policies and his wish to have the two Vietnams made neutral along the same lines as an agreement had reached to make Laos neutral in 1962.
-On 5 February 1963, Jerzy Michałowsk, the director-general of the Polish foreign ministry cabled Przemysław Ogrodziński, the Polish ambassador in New Delhi: "As far as the Vietnam matter, we are discussing it.
+Galbraith spoke frankly about his "despair" about President Kennedy's Vietnam policies and his wish to have the two Vietnams made neutral along the same lines as an agreement had reached to make Laos neutral in 1962.
+The peace plan that Galbraith and Nehru formulated called for a ceasefire and a coalition government in Saigon.
+When Galbraith broached the subject with Kennedy, he recalled that the latter told him "to pursue the subject immediately".

+On 5 February 1963, Jerzy Michałowski, the director-general of the Polish foreign ministry, cabled Przemysław Ogrodziński, the Polish ambassador in New Delhi: "As far as the Vietnam matter, we are discussing it.
 It was received with interest.
 Deliberations will continue.
 As for now, we suggest inviting Galbraith to lunch and sounding [him] out, without committing ourselves, in order for him to see that we are looking into this matter".

+Ramchundur Goburdhun, the Indian Chief Commissioner, shared Nehru's belief in neutralism and enlisted Maneli in his diplomatic efforts, on the grounds that Maneli was greatly more acceptable to Hanoi than were the other members of the ICC.
+In March 1963, Maneli reported to Warsaw: "It would be desirable for the North and the guerrillas to give Diem some respite.
+Then, as Diem promised Goburdhun, he would get rid of the Americans by himself and would join the India line.
+It would be necessary to facilitate direct North-South contacts.
+This could take place in [New] Delhi, where the two sides have their representatives."

 At the same time, the French President Charles de Gaulle had launched a diplomatic initiative to make South Vietnam neutral in the Cold War as a way of forestalling American intervention.
 Maneli worked closely with the French Ambassador to South Vietnam, Roger Lalouette, on the neutralisation plan.
 Maneli reported to Warsaw that the reasons for the French plan were the fact that Vietnam, a former French colony, was a place that the French no longer had any influence in, a matter that had greatly dented de Gaulle's very considerable ego.
 De Gaulle seemed to believe that if his plan for the two Vietnams to be neutral in the Cold War were adopted, French influence in both territories could be restored.

-Also assisting Lalouette were Maneli's superior on the ICC, the Indian Chief Commissioner Ramchundur Goburdhun, and the Italian ambassador to South Vietnam, Giovanni d'Orlandi.
-Lalouette, Goburdhun, and d'Orlandi tried repeatedly to negotiate a meeting between Nhu and Menali.
-Nhu repeatedly declined, believing that for him to meet Maneli would be one antagonistic step too far for his American patrons.
+Also assisting Lalouette were the Indian Chief Commissioner Goburdhun and the Italian ambassador to South Vietnam, Giovanni d'Orlandi.
+Lalouette, Goburdhun, and d'Orlandi tried repeatedly to negotiate a meeting between Nhu and Maneli.
+Nhu repeatedly declined, believing that for him to meet Maneli would be one step too far for his American patrons.